• Skip to primary navigation

 Other side dishes you can serve with Puff Pastry Salmon are:

-Sweet Potato Fries in Air Fryer, Spicy Thai Mango Salad, Greek Cucumber Salad, and Turkish Rice Pilaf (Sehriyeli Pilav).
+Sweet Potato Fries in Air Fryer, Spicy Thai Mango Salad, Greek Cucumber Salad, Watermelon Feta Salad with Basil and Cucumber, and Turkish Rice Pilaf (Sehriyeli Pilav).

 Top Tips From the Chef